 A few minutes later we were underway, the neon buzz of the Shanghai evening fading into the distance.
 Lying quietly on my bed, the smooth rumble of the bus’ wheels proved so soothing I found myself slipping into an almost hypnotic state as I reflected on what a great time we’d had in Shanghai.
-But also how different it’d been from the rest of our trip.
-As soon as we’d arrived it felt like we were no longer traveling, but suddenly on holiday.
-A bright, loud, overwhelming and ultra-westernised city of fifteen million people, Shanghai struck me as a kind of Asian New York.
+And also how different it’d been from the rest of our trip.
+From the moment we’d arrived it felt like S and I were no longer traveling, but suddenly on holiday.
+A bright, loud, overwhelming and ultra-westernised city of fifteen million people, Shanghai immediately struck me as a kind of Asian New York.
 Fittingly then, S and I resolved to let go and loosen the purse strings for a week of excess.
 There were cocktails overlooking The Pudong, Shanghai’s impressive skyline, and a lavish Indian banquet in the French Concession District.

-Not to mention bag after bag of fried dumplings as we flitted between the sights.
+We also made a special trip to Yang’s Fried Dumplings, where we joined the long, serpentine queue of hungry customers that extended out of the actual restaurant and all the way down the street.
 We walked across Waibaidu Bridge, paid a visit to Jing’an Temple and strolled through the vast halls of Shanghai Museum.
-We checked into Peace Cinema to see the new Harry Potter film and got lost in the labyrinthine alleyways of Yuyuan Gardens, with its wooden walkways, traditional pavilions and glittering ponds.
+We checked into Peace Cinema to see the new Harry Potter film (… and the Half Blood Prince) and got lost in the labyrinthine alleyways of Yuyuan Gardens with its wooden walkways, traditional pavilions and glittering ponds.

-But now we were heading back to Shandong province and the coastal city of Qingdao, a return to real China.
-Drifting off from the extravagance of my lofty bunk, I spared one last thought for the unfortunate aisle folk as glorious sleep swooped in to consume me.
+But now we were heading back to Shandong province and the coastal city of Qingdao, a return to real China so to speak.
+Drifting off from the extravagance of my lofty bunk, I spared one last thought for the unfortunate aisle folk down below as glorious sleep swooped in to consume me.